 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.

 The content listed below is non-accessible for the following reasons.

 Non-compliance with the accessibility regulations

 - Some of our links do not make sense or are unhelpful when removed from the context of surrounding content.
-This fails WCAG 2.1A 2.4.4 success criterion (Link text is too generic in its current context).
-We plan to fix this by September 2020.
+We plan to fix this by February 2024.

 Content that’s not within the scope of the accessibility regulations

 Many of our older PDFs and Word documents do not meet accessibility standards - for example, they may not be structured so they’re accessible to a screen reader.
 This does not meet WCAG 2.1 success criterion 4.1.2 (name, role value).

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.